accessibility

 Assistance dogs

 Assistance dogs are welcome.
-Please ensure that your assistance dog is clearly identifiable when entering the building to ensure that our Stewards are aware of their presence.
+Delegates were asked to ensure their assistance dog was clearly identifiable when entering the building, so stewards were aware of their presence.
 Facilities for assistance dogs are available on request.

 ACC Accessibility: https://www.accliverpool.com/accessibility/